UKHO/admiralty-design-system/projects/components/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Issues

+### Bug with raw-loader

+See https://github.com/storybookjs/storybook/issues/7877#issuecomment-534421385 for readoning around inclusion of raw-loader@1.0.0 in this package.json